Frequently Asked Questions

 One of the accreditors who visited IA, Bill Wilson, is among the most experienced and traveled ACSI accreditors in the world.
 They have never seen another school like IA.
 We are the only all-male school in the ACSI Southeast Region.
 They said they have never witnessed an honor code so pervasive to the entire school culture.
 They were pleasantly surprised with the consistency of who the Iron family said it was from parents to students to staff members with whom they spoke.

-We accepted rising 6th-11th grades.
+We accept rising 6th-11th grades.
 Due to the unique nature of our school, we very rarely accept rising 12th graders as they will not have enough time in 1 year to receive all the benefits of Iron Academy.

 In order to maintain the integrity of our world-class discipleship training and our superb educational delivery, we maintain a ratio of 15 students or fewer per classroom.
 There is no other way to build deep relationships into every student’s life than to know them exceptionally well.